Multiple Emmy and Golden Globe winner, Sharon Gless, has distinguished herself as one of the most acclaimed and recognized actresses working today.

 In 2007 she was the recipient of the Theatre School at DePaul University’s prestigious Award for Excellence in the Arts.

 Gless is an active participant in the ongoing struggle to prevent the overturn of Roe vs Wade.
 In 2005 she was honored by Norman Lear’s People for the American Way for her unwavering support of human rights.
-She’s also a great vocal advocate for gay & lesbian (LGBT) causes.
+She’s also a great vocal advocate for gay & lesbian (LGBTQ) causes.

 Gless spends her free time at home in one of her two favorite cities: Los Angeles and Miami.